Star Channel (Greece): History

 Star Channel was launched on 4 December 1993 to compete with Mega, ANT1, Alpha TV and ERT Channels.
 It began broadcasting children's programs as well as foreign series.
 In 1994 – Star Channel began to exchange family/children's programs from Alpha, then known as Skai (Greek spelling of Sky) with Star's children's programming.
 Star Channel made its international debut in 2005, joining the UBI World TV platform, which made Star available to viewers in Australia as well as in Asia and Africa.
 UBI World TV launched in New Zealand in 2008 making Star International available there.

 In March 2011, Star Channel began showing some of its programs in 16:9 – mostly television series and films – and as of April, it switched to 16:9 for all its programming, including its own shows and news broadcasts.

 In March 2016, Star Channel started its pilot broadcast of STAR HD (1080i) through Digea in Attica and Central Macedonia on 27 February 2016.

-Programming

-Star Channel airs 24/7 news, shows and reality shows, foreign series and many movies with premieres.
-The network also airs a seven-hour weekend morning animation block called "Starland" (formerly as Star Toons).